epidemian/advent-of-code-2023/README.md

 ### Day 4: Scratchcards

 A simple and enjoyable Monday puzzle.
 Part 2 looked intimidating at first, but was relatively easy once given a little bit og thought :)

+### Day 5: If You Give A Seed A Fertilizer

+This one was a pretty straightforward part 1, but part 2 is too slow with the most naive approach of brute-forcing all the possible seed numbers.
+Luckily, Rust compiles to pretty efficient code, so even this brute-force solution was able to run in ~100 seconds on my machine :)

+The `Iterator::tuples()` method from `itertools` was quite helpful in easily pairing numbers for part 2.